edrys-labs/documentation/README.md

 Welcome to the edrys-Lite documentation!

     --{{0}}--
-Edrys-Lite provides an intuitive and simplistic way for users to engage with laboratory environments directly from their browser -- nearly no servers required.
+Edrys-Lite provides an intuitive and simple way for users to engage with laboratory environments directly from their browser -- nearly no servers required.
 This documentation will guide you through the process of creating and managing interactive classrooms, developing modules, and exploring the various features of edrys-Lite.
 !?[](videos/edrys_01-0.webm)